-- Women with normal cytology but no or insufficient endocervical cells/transformation zone: Age 21-29 of age, routine screening with cytology in 3 years Age > or equal to 30 years of age, in whom cotesting is preferred, the HPV results guides management: If HPV -, routine screening with cotesting in 5 years If HPV +, then either cotesting in 1 year - If HPV testing was not done, then HPV testing is recommended - Women over age 65 who have had regular screenings with normal results should not be screened for cervical cancer, e. g., if there are 3 normal Pap tests over a 10 year period, or 2 consecutive normal HPV tests.
+If HPV -, routine screening with cotesting in 5 years If HPV +, then either cotesting in 1 year If HPV testing was not done, then HPV testing is recommended

+Women over age 65 who have had regular screenings with normal results should not be screened for cervical cancer, e. g., if there are 3 normal Pap tests over a 10 year period, or 2 consecutive normal cotests.
 The most recent test should be within 5 years of stopping screening.
 When considering exit from screening for women aged 65 or older, HPV-negative with ASC-US results should be considered abnormal.
-Repeat cotesting should be done in 1 year.
-A short course of vaginal estrogen to treat vaginal atrophy prior to follow up cotesting, is a practical option to rule out true dysplasia for patients who have no contraindication to estrogen therapy. - Women who have had a hysterectomy, with both their uterus and cervix removed, and have no history of biopsy proven CIN 2, CIN 3, or cancer require no further screening. - Women who have had a hysterectomy with both their uterus and cervix removed and have a history of proven CIN 2 or higher in the past 20 years or cervical cancer at any point will require Pap testing only every 3 years for routine screening after the initial post treatment surveillance period. - A history of high grade dysplasia (biopsy proven CIN 2 or above) or cervical cancer requires cotesting at 12 and 24 months.
-If these two tests are negative then repeat cotesting will be done in 3 years.
-If this test is negative, then routine screening can be resumed. - If anything was abnormal at the last exam (cytology, histology or HPV) then the next exam is in one year except in the case of ASC-US, HPV negative, which requires follow up screening in 3 years.
-The next exam after that will usually fall 3 years after the first follow exam.
-Management options and follow up may vary if the woman is ages 21-24, ie, follow up with cytology alone may be recommended.
-Please see ASCCP cervical cancer screening algorithms document for specific recommendations for each clinical scenario (http://www.asccp.org/Guidelines) - Women who are HIV infected or who are otherwise immunosuppressed, or who were exposed to DES, should start screening at age of initiation of intercourse or by age 21.
-Cervical cancer screening in women who are infected with HIV should continue throughout a woman's lifetime.

-• Women who have had the HPV vaccine should still follow the screening recommendations for their age group.
+Repeat cotesting should be done in 3 years.
+A short course of vaginal estrogen to treat vaginal atrophy prior to follow up cotesting, is a practical option to rule out true dysplasia for patients who have no contraindication to estrogen therapy.
+(See Special Circumstances)

+- Women who have had a hysterectomy, with both their uterus and cervix removed, and have no history of biopsy proven CIN 2, CIN 3, or cancer require no further screening. - Women who have had a hysterectomy with both their uterus and cervix removed and have a history of proven CIN 2 or higher in the past 20 years or cervical cancer at any point will require Pap tests only every 3 years for routine screening after the initial post treatment surveillance period. - A woman with a history of CIN 2, CIN3, or adenocarcinoma in situ should continue screening for a total of 20 years after the appropriate management and follow up even if this extends beyond age 65. - If anything was abnormal at the last exam (Pap test or HPV) then the next exam is in one year (except in the case of ASC-US, HPV negative, which requires follow up screening in 3 years.)
+If the Pap test and HPV are normal at 1 year, the next exam after that will usually fall 3 years after the first follow exam.
+Management options and follow up may vary if the woman is age 21-24, ie, follow up with cytology alone may be recommended.
+Please see ASCCP cervical cancer screening algorithms document for specific recommendations for each clinical scenario.
+ASCCP Guidelines - Women who have had the HPV vaccine should still follow the screening recommendations for their age group.